-Democrats Scolded For Misusing Mitch McConnell’s Made Up Supreme Court Rule
+Democrats Scolded for Misusing Mitch McConnell’s Made-up Supreme Court Rule

 The New York Times noted that technically, Republicans are correct.
 In a statement released on the night Justice Antonin Scalia died, McConnell said: “The American people should have a voice in the selection of their next Supreme Court justice.
 Therefore, this vacancy should not be filled until we have a new president.”

-Later in a Fox News interview, McConnell added, “All we are doing is following the longstanding tradition of not fulfilling a nomination in the middle of a presidential year.”
+Later, in a Fox News interview, McConnell added, “All we are doing is following the long-standing tradition of not fulfilling a nomination in the middle of a presidential year.”

 The Times pointed out that the “tradition” McConnell cited is entirely made up.
 But it’s important for Democrats to be fair: the majority leader did clearly state that his imaginary rule was about presidential years: